“SIS will aim to develop an organisational culture in which complaints are encouraged and welcomed.”

 Continuing to respond to such complaints can take up a significant amount of SIS’s resources in time and money and can thereby detract from the services that can be provided for others.

-If the Learning & Development Officer considers that a complaint has become vexatious, they can ask the Chair of the SIS management committee or another trustee for support in dealing with the complaint.
+If the Learning & Development Manager considers that a complaint has become vexatious, they can ask the Chair of the SIS management committee or another trustee for support in dealing with the complaint.
 A Director, in consultation with the Chair, may decide not to pursue the complaint any further.
 The person making the complaint will be informed of this decision.

 SIS works hard to provide the best possible services but things can sometimes go wrong.
 The following document explains how you can make a complaint if you are dissatisfied with the service we have provided.